GhassenHafsiaINSAT/Dear_ImGui/Doc/openGl.md

 ## Shaders
 - Shaders are little programs that rest on the GPU, run on for each specefic section of the graphics pipline.
+- Vertex shader transforms vertex positions and other attributes (color, texture) from model space to screen space.
 - Shaders are programs transforming inputs to outputs, isolated in that they're not allowed to communicate with each other

 ### GLSL (OpenGL Shading language)